-IES-client and Union County’s 2 Hounds Design recently received recognition as BusinessNC’s 2016 SMALL BUSINESS OF THE YEAR RUNNER-UP.
+Union County’s 2 Hounds Design, an IES client, recently received recognition as BusinessNC’s 2016 SMALL BUSINESS OF THE YEAR RUNNER-UP.
 Company founder and President Alisha Navarro was profiled on BusinessNC’s website.
-Navarrro started 2 Hounds Design in 2003 with $500 and a sewing machine and grew to employs 36 people at the Monroe plant making dog collars and harnesses.
-The story also highlighted how IES Regional Manager Gene Beneduce helped 2 Hounds Design with lean implementation:
+Navarrro started 2 Hounds Design in 2003 with $500 and a sewing machine, and grew to employs 36 people at the Monroe plant making dog collars and harnesses.
+The story also highlighted how IES Regional Manager Gene Beneduce helped 2 Hounds Design with Lean implementation:

 Like many small businesses, managing growth hasn’t always been easy.
 Late last year, 2 Hounds was struggling to fill orders on time, sometimes taking more than four weeks to ship.
 Consulting with Gene Beneduce, a regional manager for N.C.
 State University’s Industry Expansion Solutions, which helps manufacturers and other businesses improve efficiency and grow sales, Navarro toured other factories using lean techniques.